-Announcement if head coach does not want the 10-second runoff: "False start, offense number 72.
+"False start, offense number 72.
 Five-yard penalty.
 The defense has elected to decline the 10-second runoff.
 The game clock will start on the snap."

-Announcement if the head coach chooses the 10-second runoff: "False start, offense number 72.
+"False start, offense number 72.
 Five-yard penalty.
-The foul occurred with the clock running and under one minute in the half.
+The foul occurred with the clock running and after the Two-Minute Timeout.
 By rule, the penalty includes a 10-second runoff.
 Please reset the game clock to (appropriate) seconds and it will start on the ready for play."